SirrorsMoore1975/SirrorsMoore1975/Documents/KEEPANDROIDOPEN/README.md

 - Referencing them in social media (such as X formerly "Twitter"); - Associate to those applications;
 - Draw your friends or others attention how this will impact them;
 - Feedback your privacy concern to `Google` and local channel whenever possible.
+- De-Google and set it as your goal.
+- Treasure and act upon as to what it truly meant for privacy and security, do not just talk.

-- Use a side-loaded `Android` phone, such as `GrapheneOS`, who truly knows about privacy and security and who truly treasure those values unlike `Google` or other brands that only talk and pretended they protect your privacy while not taking privacy serious enough.
+Use a side-loaded `Android` phone, such as `GrapheneOS`, who truly knows about privacy and security and who truly treasure those values unlike `Google` or other brands that only talk and pretended they protect your privacy while not taking privacy serious enough.

 ### DO NOT